 XBIL Long Call Strategy

-XBIL (US Treasury 6 Month Bill ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.
+XBIL (US Treasury 6 Month Bill ETF), in the Financial Services sector, (Asset Management - Bonds industry), listed on NASDAQ.

-Under normal market conditions, The adviser seeks to achieve the fund’s investment objective by investing at least 80% of the fund’s net assets (plus any borrowings for investment purposes) in the component securities of the underlying index.
-The underlying index is comprised of a single issue purchased at the beginning of the month and held for a full month.
+Under normal market conditions, the fund aims to meet its investment objective by allocating a minimum of 80% of its net assets (inclusive of any borrowed capital for investment) to the constituents of its underlying index.
+This benchmark index is composed of a single security, which is acquired at the beginning of each month and then held for the entirety of that month.

-XBIL (US Treasury 6 Month Bill ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $749.2M, a beta of 0.02 versus the broader market, a 52-week range of 49.98-50.22, average daily share volume of 137K, a public-listing history dating back to 2023.
+XBIL (US Treasury 6 Month Bill ETF) trades in the Financial Services sector, specifically Asset Management - Bonds, with a market capitalization of approximately $742.0M, a beta of 0.02 versus the broader market, a 52-week range of 49.98-50.22, average daily share volume of 131K, a public-listing history dating back to 2023.
 These structural characteristics shape how XBIL etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 A beta of 0.02 indicates XBIL has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
 XBIL pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.